-Welcome.
 Come in peace.
 Bring a story, a poem or a song if you have one.
 Mostly, bring your listening.
 You are being expected.

-A second awareness is that crafting sacred-soul relationship becomes a life-long weaving of consciousness, thoughtfulness, and responsiveness.
-For Druids, this relational awareness can be characterized by brutal honesty–even if compassionately delivered–, as well as by simple directness and clarity of sight.
+The dawning awareness of an apprentice morphs into a life-long weaving of consciousness, thoughtfulness, and responsiveness.
+For Druids, this relational awareness can be characterized by philosophical astuteness, brutal honesty–even if compassionately delivered–, and by simple directness and clarity of sight.
 We remember a saying attributed to Druid perspective: Truth against the world.

-But perhaps the most important, on-going, fundamental skill we learn is how to listen–how to listen as a participant within an enchanted (that is, a “minded”) world.
+But perhaps the most important, on-going, fundamental skill we learn is how to listen–how to listen as a participant within an enchanted (that is, a minded and myth-bearing) world.

 All of our stories arise from that.
 Stories in poetry, song, dance, theatre, mask and puppet-making, art, humming, musicianship.
-Stories of service, lust and compassion.
-For we are the people of the mist (one of the in-between, liminal places).
+Stories of service, stories of lust, stories of the wayward path, and stories of the gifted return.
 Our creativity flows into us from the earth itself.
 A land where the cauldron of death is also the cradle of life Out of the mist our ancient stories return to us.
-Ack into the mist our life’s stories return as blessings to the generations yet to come.
+Back into the mist and into the land our life’s stories return, a gift felt as blessings to the generations yet to come.

-Here the chthonic gods of the land are absolutely everywhere.
+Here in the city the chthonic gods of the land are absolutely everywhere.
 We feel their stones, their mountain depths.
 We are gripped by the gravity that binds us—with these bricks, concrete, glass and metal—to the land itself.
 And everywhere we look, matters of soil and growth crack the façade of cement to expose the uncontainable wildness of nature.
 The wild waits to be heard and wills the shell of our lives to be cracked.
 The wind makes caverns; rain and snow fall through; lightning and thunder shatter human complacency to bring in rolling lessons about the shifts and tides of life.
-Streams of water are infrequent and sometimes irreverent: we are constantly learning to adjust to and abide by the ways of Mother.
+Streams of water happen and are sometimes irreverent: we are constantly learning to adjust to and abide by the ways of Mother.

-Because, no matter its seeming permanence, its seeming stable identity as The Big Apple, nature is in constant change: it desires to dissolve, to dissemble, to rot, to become the seed of the next moment.
+Because, no matter its seeming permanence, or its seeming stable identity as The Big Apple, nature is in constant change: it desires to dissolve, it wants to dissemble, to rot, to become the seed of the next moment.
 Maybe it is no mistake that “The Big Apple” is the metaphor for this city: apples rot.
 And therefore this city demands of its people that they keep it in good repair to forestall its normal progression.
 Does the city serve the people; or, do the people serve the city?
 Are we separate from it, or an aspect of it?
+Who is serving whom?

-People are nonetheless only one aspect of nature, thread-wound as we are with every other aspect, and in continual interpretation of this relationship via our feelings, and via behaviours both personal and social.
+People are nonetheless only one aspect of nature.
+We are thread-wound with every other aspect.
+We arein continual meaning-making about this relationship from our feelings, and via behaviors both personal and social.
 We engage in acts of justice, reactions of emotions and feelings, responses of compassion or disgust, working out our purposes in alignment with our intentions and learning from them.
 In this sacred place we name “city,” we create ritual and craft a truly earth-centered home.

 Here, with everything that might seem counterintuitive to many, we walk in raw awareness that the entire earth is the shaman’s table.
 This website refers to this awareness and its practices.

 If you wish to discuss or study Druidry or animism and what that might mean in New York City, the traditional way is to ask.
-If you genuinely intend to study or become an apprentice, the traditional way is to hang out with the teacher.
-If you are looking for reading material, a short, annotated reading list is on this website.
+If you genuinely intend to study or become an apprentice, the traditional way is to hang out with the teacher…..schedules being what they are.
+If you want to find out more, you can contact me through this site.